pradeepngupta/BeyondTheStack---Newsletter/Edition 25 - SYSTEM Engineering Discipline/edition.md

 ![1759858271718](image/edition/1759858271718.png)

-# 🧩 The SYSTEM Behind Every Great System
+# 🧩 Design Smarter: The SYSTEM Framework Every Architect Should Know

 Everyone talks about  *the system* .
 Few realize that designing one requires following another.